hojjatabdollahi/program-r/README.md

 ## Running

-Before running in windows you need to make sure that you have a tmp folder in the root of dive C:.
+Before running in windows you need to make sure that you have a "tmp" folder in the root of dive C:.
 This will keep track of log files.
-In linux the folder is /tmp and is already created so you don't need any configuration.
+In linux the folder is /tmp and is already there so you don't need any configuration.

 ## Docker